Kotlin/kotlinx.coroutines/coroutines-guide.md

 Ticker channel is a special rendezvous channel that produces `Unit` every time given delay passes since last consumption from this channel.
-Though it may seem to be useless standalone, it is a useful building block to create complex time-based [produce] pipelines and operators that do windowing and other time-dependend processing.
+Though it may seem to be useless standalone, it is a useful building block to create complex time-based [produce] pipelines and operators that do windowing and other time-dependent processing.
 Ticker channel can be used in [select] to perform "on tick" action.

 To create such channel use a factory method [ticker].